evintunador/MemoryMosaics/README.md

 - `modules/`: where all of the code for the actual model goes
     - `layer.py`: defines each residual connection layer of our GPT
     - `logging.py`: defines the `LoggingModule` class, a wrapper that you should use instead of pytorch's `nn.module` in order to facilitate easy demonstration of how tensor shapes change throughout a given module
-    - `mlp.py`: a two-layer multi-layer perceptron that's not used in this model, but i've left it in here in cases I want to experiment around with mixing the transformer & mm architecture
-    - `model.py`: the primary class for our GPT
+    - `model.py`: the primary class for our Memory Mosaics Model
-    - `mqa.py`: [multi-query attention](https://arxiv.org/abs/1911.02150) with pre-computed [rotary positional encodings](https://arxiv.org/abs/2104.09864) that's not used in this model, but i've left it in here in cases I want to experiment around with mixing the transformer & mm architecture
+    - `memory_mosaics.py`: the file with all the interesting code that makes it different from a GPT
     - `norm.py`: a norm module with an optional affine layer that allows you to switch between [RMSNorm](https://arxiv.org/abs/1910.07467), [LayerNorm](https://pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html) and [CosineNorm](https://arxiv.org/pdf/1702.05870) easily using a setting over in `config.py`.
 Adding different normalization methods is also absurdly easy
 - `tokenizers/`: a folder where you store your tokenizers
     - `bpe_v1/`: a [byte-pair encoding](https://huggingface.co/learn/nlp-course/chapter6/5) tokenizer except I use the characters that show up in TinyStories instead of bytes.
 This is the one that gets used in all the models that are currently trained, but if you're training a new model and don't care about comparing it against the pre-existing ones then I recommend using `bpe_v2/`